chris-visser/meteor-vue-boilerplate/README.md

 This boilerplate is meant to help people get started with Vue as the frontend library for Meteor.
 It illustrates how to set up a project with a scalable structure.

-- [TODO] Extend explanation about directory structure
-- [TODO] Document how to extend the existing functionality
-- [TODO] Extend contribution guide
-- [TODO] Integrate Meteor's pub/sub functionality in a simple way
-- [TODO] Consider abstracting away the routes.js file like in Nuxt.js
-- [TODO] Apply tests
-- [TODO] Make part of Meteor by creating a command: `meteor create --vue`?

 ## Getting Started